What is chytridiomycosis?

 • Students.

-• Groups and societies dedicated to the conservation of wild fauna.
+• Groups and societies dedicated to the conservation of wildlife.

-• People who encounter frogs casually or non-casually.
+• People who encounter frogs, either casually or regularly.

-It is recommended that parks and other natural areas have disinfection area (covered footbaths).
-When traveling from one site to another, it is recommended that the following hygiene precautions be taken to minimize the possibility of disease transmission:
+It is recommended that parks and other natural areas establish disinfection zones, such as covered footbaths.
+When moving between sites, the following hygiene measures should be taken to minimise the risk of disease transmission:

-Footwear and clothing:footwear should be cleaned and disinfected at the start of fieldwork and between each sampling site.
-This can be accomplished by initially scraping the boots to remove mud and immersing the soles in a disinfectant solution.
+Footwear and clothing: Footwear should be cleaned and disinfected at the start of fieldwork and between each sampling site.
+This can be achieved by first scraping the boots to remove mud and then immersing the soles in a disinfectant solution.
 The rest of the boot should be rinsed or sprayed with a sanitising solution.
-Clothing that has significant contact with frogs and the environment should also be changed or cleaned.
+Additionally, clothing that comes into significant contact with frogs or their environment should be changed or cleaned.

-Prevent Disinfectants enter any body of water and use biodegradable disinfectants whenever possible.
-Several bagged changes of shoes/clothes between sites could be a practical alternative to on-site cleaning.
-On high-value sites, it may be desirable to store equipment and clothing at the entrance (for example, in a safe deposit box).
+Prevent disinfectants from entering any body of water, and use biodegradable disinfectants whenever possible.
+Carrying multiple sets of shoes and clothing for changes between sites could serve as a practical alternative to on-site cleaning.
+For high-value sites, it may be advisable to store equipment and clothing at the entrance (for example, in a secure locker).

-Equipment:equipment such as nets, scales, calipers, bags, scalpels, headlamps, flashlights, wetsuits and boots, etc. that are used at one site must be cleaned and disinfected before being used again at another site.
-Disposable items should be used whenever practical/possible.
-Non-disposable equipment should be used only once and disinfected later.
+Equipment: Equipment such as nets, scales, calipers, bags, scalpels, headlamps, flashlights, wetsuits, boots, and similar items used at one site must be thoroughly cleaned and disinfected before being used at another site.
+Disposable items should be used whenever practical or possible.
+Non-disposable equipment should be used only once and disinfected afterward.

-Vehicles:If it is suspected that mud and water on wheels and tires could be transferred to other bodies of water or amphibian sites, then these components should be cleaned and disinfected.
-This is particularly important when vehicles are used in areas not normally frequented by other vehicles.
-Disinfection must be carried out at a safe distance from bodies of water to minimize the risk of contamination.
+Vehicles:If it is suspected that mud and water on wheels and tyres could be transferred to other bodies of water or amphibian habitats, these components should be cleaned and disinfected.
+This is particularly important when vehicles are used in areas not typically frequented by other vehicles.
+Disinfection should be carried out at a safe distance from bodies of water to minimise the risk of contamination.

 To download the E-book Darwin's Frog and other incredible Chilean amphibians, click here